-Acting & Directing
+Acting + Directing

-Course No. TIM230.1 Credits: 3
+Course No. ANIM 231 Credits: 3.0

 Acting/Directing is an Intense production course designed for aspiring Art Directors, Screenwriters and Actors who wish to pursue a career in film and/or animation.
 The course requires both performance and cinematic practice.
 Directors will create and produce short scenes taking on the full responsibility of creating clear communication using the audio/visual language of cinema and focusing on the developing and execution of performance on screen.
 Beyond just holding the responsibility of successful execution of a project, directors will also switch roles with the actor, working from the other side of the lens to better understand the acting process and what kind of specific direction an actor needs to perform according to another director's vision.
-3 credits.
+Open elective.

 Advanced 3D Animation

-Course No. TIM208/308/408 Credits: 3
+Course No. ANIM 420 Credits: 3.0

 Faculty Anthony Scalmato